codenameuriel/Wellness-React-Props/README.md

 ### Advanced Deliverables
 If you get through all of the Core Deliverables, try your hand at the Advanced ones.
 Check out the gif below for how it should look.
-- Update GuidanceContainer and GuidanceItem to also render a column for `isPriority`.
+- √√√Update GuidanceContainer and GuidanceItem to also render a column for `isPriority`.
 - If a WellnessItem is a priority, render its background gold instead of its given color.
 All you'll need to change is the color prop passed to `PieCSSDeck`.

 ![alt text][advanced_image]